 | Total health program | ₱195 - ₱485 |

-Tip: vaccinate before or on the day of arrival.
-Stressed weaners that are not vaccinated immediately are the highest-risk group for hog cholera outbreaks.
+Vaccinate before or on the day of arrival.
+Stressed weaners that skip vaccination are the highest-risk group for hog cholera outbreaks.
+One outbreak in a 10-head batch can wipe your entire ₱120,000 investment in days.

 Breakeven Calculation